CSCfi/fairdata-metax/README.md

 IF you configured metax-container, access the command line of the container with `docker exec -it metax-web bash`

-__NOTICE__: Skip activating virtualenv and navigating to src folder if you have metax running on container Activate your python 3.6 virtualenv, `cd` into `src` folder and run following commands:
+__NOTICE: Skip activating virtualenv and navigating to src folder if you have metax running on container__

+Activate your python 3.6 virtualenv, `cd` into `src` folder and run following commands:

 setup the database with migrate command:

 `python manage.py migrate`

-__NOTICE__: Skip following steps if your running metax on container and have terminal open in the container
+__NOTICE: Skip following steps if your running metax on container and have terminal open in the container__

 start the development server with:
 `python manage.py runsslserver --certificate .certs/cert.pem --key .certs/key.pem 8008`